What is it?

 - Write a proposal and budget for your research project.

-- Submit any evidence you have of the need to relocate or of significant travel over 100 miles related to the project in order to qualify for a $3,500 grant.
+- Submit any evidence you have of the need to relocate or of significant travel over 50 miles one way related to the project in order to qualify for a $3,500 grant.

 - Obtain IRB approval if applicable before beginning the project.